SovereignCloudStack/standards/Standards/scs-0003-v1-sovereign-cloud-standards-yaml.md

 - `warn`: the version can be certified against, but a PASS MUST be accompanied by a warning that the version is about to expire; the version MUST be stable at the start of the period.
 - `draft`: the version can be tested against, but not certified; the version need not be stable.

-The following validity code is also recognized, but SHOULD NOT be used, because it is the default value for any version not mentioned in the map:
+- `deprecated`: the version can be tested against, but not certified.

-- `obsolete`: the version MUST NOT be tested or certified against.
+By default, if no other restriction is given, any version explicitly mentioned in the entry SHOULD be tested against.

 Note: We intend to keep only one version in effect, except for a grace period of 4 to 6 weeks, when two versions are effective at the same time.